apjanke/so-you-wanna-code/course-outline-ideas.md

 ### Prep for this course

-* Join the Lovelace Cafe Discord
+* Join the "Lovelace Cafe" Discord
   * This is Andrew's Discord for people doing this program.
 Ask him for an invite.

 ### Setting up your identity